I am an Assistant Research Scientist in the

 Dr. Mark Akeson.

-I am currently working on multiple projects that include: developing software to analyze data from MinION nanopore sequencer; analyzing sequence data from bacterial and human epigenomes; developing novel methods to detect regions of interest as well as base modifications in genomic DNA.
+I am currently working on multiple projects that include: optimizing sequencing methods and developing software for MinION and PromethION nanopore devices; analyzing sequence data from bacterial and human epigenomes; developing novel methods to detect regions of interest as well as base modifications in genomic DNA and native RNA.

 I did my undergraduate engineering degree in Biotechnology Enginering